-In Camila’s career to date, she has gained a depth of experience, from dynamic digital strategy to policy research and economic justice communications (more recently) with Colorado Fiscal Institute.
+In Camila’s career to date, she has gained a depth of experience, from dynamic digital strategy to policy research and economic justice communications.
 Throughout her career, a common theme holds true: Camila has an unrelenting passion for social justice and a fire for dismantling the inequities that persist across institutions.

-Camila joined the Communication team in March 2020 after nearly four years working for various nonprofits with education and advocacy missions.
-She highlights her internship with Denver Art Museum as a catalyst for her journey towards a mission-driven career path.
+Camila joined the Communications team in March 2020 after working for various nonprofits with education and advocacy missions.
+She highlights her internship with the Denver Art Museum as a catalyst for her journey towards a mission-driven career path.
 This experience illuminated how communities can forge meaningful connections to institutions through arts and culture – and how this relationship can foster opportunities.

-At the Foundation, Camila is charged with leading digital communication efforts, while connecting a range of online audiences to our mission and creating space for meaningful conversation.
+At the Foundation, Camila is charged with leading digital communication strategy, while connecting a range of online audiences to our mission and creating space for meaningful conversation.
 She also embraces the creative process through multimedia content creation and contributes to the team’s marketing and communications efforts.
-Camila is committed to the Foundation’s mission because she understands how historic, racist structures persists across modern institutions.
-She feels that working in health equity communications requires a level of determination to ensure resources meet folks who are most impacted.
+Camila is committed to the Foundation’s mission because she understands how historic, racist structures persist across modern institutions.
+She feels that working in health equity communications requires a level of determination to ensure resources meet the folks who are most impacted.

 Moving to Colorado for college, Denver truly became home for Camila when she explored the city by visiting different restaurants and breweries as a contributing writer with Eater Denver.
-She possesses a personal passion for hiking, yoga and supporting local organizations through a Denver Parks & Recreation gym membership.
-Her sweet pup, Max, often joins in on the yoga routine.
-Guilty pleasures for Camila include “slightly supernatural” and nerdy TV dramas, with Buffy the Vampire Slayer and 30 Rock coming to mind as favorites.
+She possesses a personal passion for hiking, yoga and supporting local organizations, institutions and restauarants.
+Guilty pleasures for Camila include “slightly supernatural” TV dramas, with Buffy the Vampire Slayer coming to mind as a favorite.
 A big fan of warm weather, Camila tries to visit her family in her hometown, Los Angeles, and Tucson, Arizona every winter.
-Life is best for Camila when she’s reading a book and spending time with the ones she loves (including Max, of course!) in Colorado's beautiful outdoors or by some water in LA.
+Life is best for Camila when she’s reading a book and spending time with the ones she loves and her dogs, Max and Chorizo, in Colorado's beautiful outdoors or by some water in LA.

 BA Journalism Studies and International Studies — University of Denver